-A. Each Certified Judge shall attend at least one (1) Judges seminar each rodeo year.
+A. Each Certified Judge shall attend at least one (1) Judges seminar, pass a written test, and complete a Recertification Application each rodeo year prior to the I.G.R.A.
+Annual Convention.

-- A. To officiate rodeo events and ensure that all competition rules are forced for the fairness of each contestant. - Shall ensure that all scores or scoresheets are turned over to the official Scorekeeper. - C: No Judge shall serve in a rodeo that his/her family (i.e., father, mother, sister, brother, husband/wife, son, daughter) is a contestant.
+To officiate rodeo events and ensure that all competition rules are enforced for the fairness of each contestant.

+Shall ensure that all Judges scores or scoresheets are turned over to the Official Scorekeeper.

+No Judge shall serve in a rodeo that his/her family (i.e., father, mother, sister, brother, husband/wife, son, daughter) is a contestant.
-ATTACHMENT E OF IGRA STANDING RULES

-IGRA ARENA DIRECTORS CERTIFICATION PROGRAM
+ATTACHMENT E OF I.G.R.A.
+STANDING RULES I.G.R.A.
+ARENA DIRECTOR CERTIFICATION PROGRAM

+- Certification Program - Be an I.G.R.A.
+Certified Chute Coordinator.

+Assist in coordination of: Horse events.

+Camp events.
+Serve as Assistant Arena Director in at least three (3) rodeos;

+two (2) must be Major Rodeos.

-- A. Be an I.G.R.A.
-Certified Chute Coordinator. - B. Serve as an unofficial assistant to the Assistant Arena Director at two (2) I.G.R.A. approved rodeos. - If an applicant presents written documentation of previous rodeo experience, the Chairperson of the Arena Directors Committee shall evaluate this experience and determine whether this requirement may be reduced. - C. Serve as Assistant Arena Director in at least three (3) rodeos. - D. Attend the following seminars: - 1.
-Arena Directors - 2.
-Judges - 3.
-Rodeo Secretaries
+If an applicant presents written documentation of previous rodeo experience, the Chairperson of the Arena Directors Committee shall evaluate this experience and determine whether this requirement may be reduced.

+Complete the following:

+1. Arena Directors Seminar.

+Judges Seminar.

+- Student judge one (1) rodeo.
+Rodeo Secretaries Seminar. - Student time one (1) rodeo.
+Chute Coordinator Seminar.
-A. See General Rules for Certified Personnel, Attachment C, Section II.

-- A. Manage rodeo staff and to run an efficient, smooth, and safe rodeo. - B. Coordinate with Rodeo Director to ensure ample staff is available for all areas of rodeo arena.
+- See General Rules for Certified Personnel, Attachment C, Section II. - Responsibilities - Manage rodeo staff and to run an efficient, smooth, and safe rodeo.
+Coordinate with Rodeo Director to ensure ample staff is available for all areas of rodeo arena.